-When the child is first learning how to walk, femoral anteversion can create an intoeing appearance.
-As the knees and feet turn in, the legs look like they are bowed.
-The bowed leg stance actually helps the child achieve greater balance as they stand.
-Balance is not as steady when they try to stand and walk with their feet close together or with their feet turned out.
-This may cause them to trip and fall.
+The bowed leg stance actually helps the child balance as he or she stands.
+Balance is not as steady when the child tries to stand and walk with the feet close together or with the feet turned out.
+He or she may trip and fall.

-It is important to know that femoral anteversion typically does not lead to arthritis or any other future health problems.
+It is important to know that femoral anteversion usually does not lead to arthritis or any other future health problems.

 Your Family's Health